crizmo/KAnki/README.md

 2. Connect your Kindle to a computer via USB
 3. Unzip the downloaded file ( Make sure the name is KAnki )
 4. Copy the KAnki folder and the `kanki.sh` script to the `documents` folder on your Kindle
-  - The KAnki folder should contain all the necessary files and subdirectories
-  - The `kanki.sh` script is the entry point for the application
 5. And done !
-  - Disconnect your Kindle from the computer
+Disconnect your Kindle from the computer
 6. Open the Kindle's home screen and run the KAnki app

 ## Development